chingu-voyages/v47-tier1-team-06/README.md

 # Features #

-1. With this app you can choose a specfic day and time to input your task<br>
+1. With this app you can choose a specfic day, time and month to input your task<br>
 2. There's mutiple detailed descriptions you can choose from<br>
 3. You can repeat a task daily,weekly, and monthly<br>
 4. You can cancel or edit your task<br>